3.3 Structure of calacs

 Repeated observations summing task for MAMA data

 1 CTE loss correction is available for a WFC 2K subarray of the old format or any WFC subarray of the new format.
 The subarray formats were switched from old to new during Cycle 24, in October 2016.
 However, due to the complexity of bias de-striping the post-SM4 WFC subarray images, PCTECORR is set to OMIT by default in the pipeline for all subarrays.
 To perform CTE loss correction for an eligible WFC subarray, please set PCTECORR to PERFORM in the image header and use the acs_destripe_plus task in acstools.
 See also Example 5 in Section 3.5.2.

 The flow of data through the ACS calibration pipeline and the decisions made while working with associated data are shown in Figures 3.1, 3.2, and 3.3.
 They're also outlined below with the calacs tasks and functions in parenthesis.

-- Flag known bad pixels and saturated pixels in the data quality (DQ) array. (acsccd/doDQI or acs2d/doDQI)
+- Flag known bad pixels and A-to-D saturated pixels in the data quality (DQ) array. (acsccd/doDQI or acs2d/doDQI)

 - Subtract the bias image (CCD only). (acsccd/doBias)